Supporting young people

 Applying is safe and easy via the ONLINE VME Application Form.

-Before you start, please make sure that you have a copy of your resume and Working With Children’s Check (if you have one) handy as you will need to upload a copy.
+Before you start, please make sure that you have a copy of your resume and Working With Children’s Check (WWCC) handy as you will need to upload a copy.

 Mentor Application Process